You can make money as a model, even if you don’t look like Kate Moss. Seriously!

 Before you apply to an agency, have a look at their application process to see the height and weight restrictions.
 Check their measurements to get an idea of who they take on – some agencies will want models with a specific look similar to their existing model database, while some will be looking for someone different.

 However, being a model doesn’t necessarily mean looking like something on Victoria’s Secret catwalk.
 Even if you look a bit odd, there could be modelling opportunities for you.

 Here are some of the ways you can make money as a model.

 Are you a bit quirky looking?
-You could be a character model.
+You could make money as a model through character modelling.

 Unique physical features that tend to be favoured for character modelling are extremely tall or short, especially chubby, or someone with lots of tattoos or piercings.
 The latter two are extremely popular for those with excessive tattoos and piercings.
 Quirky looking faces, no matter what your body weight, are also great for this type of modelling.

 There are no height or weight restrictions and the more unique your look the more work you are likely to get.
 Almost anyone of any race, age, size and height can become a character model but this means that competition is fierce.
 One of the most well known agencies for character modelling is Ugly Models London, who have a portfolio of some recognisable faces.
 If you’re someone who makes people stop and look in the street, get in touch with this agency and see what they think.

 For example, Antonio Francis, who earned himself the nickname ‘Popeye’, got regular work through Ugly.
 “When I was seven years old, I pulled a comb through my afro and my eye popped out!,”he said.
 “I did it again a few times in the mirror before showing my mum who was a nurse.
 She rushed me to hospital.
 In the waiting room I was bored and discovered that not only could I make my eye pop out without the strain of the afro comb, but I could also make the other eye pop out too!”